 Fill in and sign the form, and post it to the address at the top of this page, addressed to Chris Coates, Welfare Officer.

 Although the Welfare Benevolent Fund was conceived under the auspices of the PSA, its income depends entirely on donations from companies and individuals, and from fund-raising events.
 Members of the PSA are not required personally to contribute to the fund, although donations are very welcome!

-Down the years, John Jones (ex-MD of PCM) has given the fund great support through a donation of £10 for every CM Lodestar chain motor sold; there are on-going individual fund-raising efforts and cash collections at various festivals, and donations at the Total Production International Awards.
-The Fund has also received awards from PLASA and the International Live Music Conference (ILMC) Nikos Fund.
-The trustees are grateful to them, and for the practical support received from Total Production and other industry publications.
+Down the years, John Jones (ex-MD of PCM) has given the fund great support through a donation of £10 for every CM Lodestar chain motor sold; there are on-going individual fund-raising efforts and cash collections at various festivals, support via the annual DiGiCo Charity Quiz Night and donations at the TPi Awards.
+The trustees are grateful to them, and for the practical support received from TPi and other industry publications.